 Buenos Aires has two airports, a domestic one which is very close to the city centre a bit outside Palermo (Aeroparque Jorge Newbery).

 The international airport, called Ezeiza, is quite a bit outside the city.
 It takes about 45 minutes with a car, or (much) more if traffic is bad.
 You can take a taxi or a private transfer to/from the airport.
-This will probably be around US$ 40-50 / ARS 800 (early 2018).
+This will probably be around US$ 40-50 (or similar in ARS).
 There are also minibus services as well as city buses.

 Feeling tempted to go visit Buenos Aires?
 Then you should come on a wine tour to Argentina and Chile with BKWine, and maybe extend it with a day or two extra in BA.

 Travel to the world’s wine countries with the people who know wine and the local culture, with those who can give you the best experience.
 Travel with those who can take you to the best producers and the most beautiful spots.
 Where you get to taste the most exciting wines, personally meet the winemakers, and enjoy the true local gastronomy.